Free Word Games -

-What do you need to start playing free word games?
+What do you need to start with?

-My ground rules are:
+My ground rules are simple:

-1. no personal put downs of any sort (gesture or comment).
+- No personal put downs of any sort (gesture or comment).

-2. Work to the best of your ability.
+- Work to the best of your ability.

-• Some space: an ordinary living room or classroom is fine.
+3. Some space: an ordinary living room or classroom is fine.
 You don't need a stage.

 How do you begin?

 Start with explaining the games: why you're playing them and what they are.

 Put the ground rules in place.
 If you're working with children sort out the consequences of breaking them ahead of the event.
 Is it time out?
 An apology to the person whose feeling were hurt?

-Feed-back Sessions:
+Feed-back sessions

-Free Word Games: One Minute Speeches
+1. One Minute Speeches

 To play you need: